 The Koitaleel Samoei University College (KSUC) was formed through a Legal Notice as a College of the University of Nairobi.
 In the mirror image of the mentoring university, KSUC will have 7 campuses, one in each sub-county of the Nandi County, and a Teaching Hospital.

-It will offer the following courses from September 2019: Master’s in Business Administration (MBA), Bachelor of Commerce (B.Com.), Bachelor of Education - Arts (B. Ed.
-Arts), Bachelor of Education – Science (B. Ed.
-Science), Bachelor of Education - ECE (B. Ed.
+It offers the following courses : Master’s in Business Administration (MBA), Master's in Education (M.ED), Bachelor of Commerce (B.Com.), Bachelor of Education - Arts (B. Ed.
+Arts), Bachelor of Education - ECE (B. Ed.
 ECE.) and Diploma in Early childhood Education (ECE.).
 All these programmes have been approved by the Commission for University Education (CUE).

 The University College is named after a famous Nandi hero, Koitaleel Arap Samoei.
 A brief history of this hero follows.